melbaa/ircfw/README.md

 # Why make this
 * IRC is a relatively simple text protocol, easy to debug
-* have more than just a mental framework for a distributed system
 * practice programming abstraction and refactoring
 * mostly a proof of concept and for learning ZeroMQ aka. toy project
+* have more than just a mental framework for a distributed system.
+Develop an appreciation for
+distributed systems topics like naming and discovery; data serialization formats and protocol design; connectivity and liveness; reliability

 # About IRC
 architecture http://www.irchelp.org/irchelp/rfc/rfc2810.txt